-The John P. McGovern Historical Collections and Research Center (McGovern Center) in the The Texas Medical Center (TMC) Library has notable historical collections on the foundations of the medical specialties, Texas medicine, rheumatology and North American public health.
+The John P. McGovern Historical Collections and Research Center (McGovern Historical Center) in The TMC Library has notable historical collections on the foundations of the medical specialties, Texas medicine, rheumatology and North American public health.
 The archival collections focus on the development of the institutions and hospitals in the TMC in Houston, the careers of Houston physicians and biographical information on Texas physicians.
-In addition, the archive includes manuscript collections from American rheumatologists, members of the Atomic Bomb Casualty Commission and the life sciences departments at the Johnson Space Center.
+In addition, the archive includes manuscript collections from American rheumatologists, members of the Atomic Bomb Casualty Commission.
 Most of the Center’s rare books, along with many of the photographs and manuscript collections, have been cataloged and may be searched in the Library’s online catalog.
-Please be aware that some resourceshave not yet been cataloged.
-Contact the McGovern Center staff for additional assistance.
-Books, archives and other historical materials of the McGovern Center do NOT circulate.
+Please be aware that some resources have not yet been cataloged.
+Contact the McGovern Historical Center staff for additional assistance.
+Books, archives and other historical materials of the McGovern Historical Center do not circulate.

 Soon after his arrival in Houston, Dr. McGovern became one of the Library’s most staunch supporters, annually supplying funds for the purchase of rare books and travel support for the librarians to attend meetings of the American Association for the History of Medicine.
 In 1977, The Library formed a new department with new quarters to collect historical materials and to enhance the rare book collections.

 In 1982, Dr. McGovern donated his personal collection of rare and historical book to the Library.
 Photographs taken at the event celebrating this donation are were placed the archives.
 In 1994, Dr. McGovern donated his William Osler collection.
 In 1996 the Library’s Board of Directors named the historical department in his honor and established the McGovern Endowment for the support of the department.